How to Write Headlines that Convert

 It doesn't matter how much time and effort you expend trying to craft incredible content, it's all for nothing if your headlines don't grab attention.
 We've all struggled with these essential elements from time to time - sometimes stressing far too much for our own good.

-And that’s no surprise.
+And that's no surprise.
 A study in 2016 found that 59% of links shared on social media had never actually been clicked.
-Others have found that 80% of readers never get past the headline – suggesting that we aren’t always getting it right.
+Others have found that 80% of readers never get past the headline - suggesting that we are not always getting it right.
 And as Wired reports, traffic can fluctuate by 500% depending on which headline is chosen.

 However, there are some principles and concepts to keep in mind when formulating heading text which can help you match them with viewer interests, SEO, and the content they are attached to.
 So let's get stuck in and run through a few ideas that never seem to fail.